Kristi Noem

-Early life
+Early life and education

-Noem was born Kristi Lynn Arnold to Ron and Corinne Arnold on November 30, 1971, in Watertown, South Dakota, and raised with her siblings on the family ranch and farm in Hazel, South Dakota.
-She has Norwegian ancestry.
-In 1990, Noem graduated from Hamlin High School in Hayti, South Dakota, and was crowned South Dakota Snow Queen.
+Noem was born Kristi Lynn Arnold to Corinne and Ron Arnold on November 30, 1971, in Watertown, South Dakota, and raised with her siblings on the family ranch and farm near the town of Hazel.
+She has Norwegian ancestry and is a descendant of Ephraim Wilson, who fought in the American Revolutionary War.
+Noem was crowned South Dakota Snow Queen on January 13, 1990, when she was a senior at Hamlin High School in Hayti.

 Noem attended Northern State University from 1990 to 1994 but did not graduate.
 In March 1994, her father was killed in a grain bin accident and Noem left college early to run the family farm.
 Her daughter, Kassidy, was born weeks later, on April 21, 1994.
 She added a hunting lodge and restaurant to the family property.
 Her siblings also moved back to help expand the businesses.

 Noem subsequently took classes at the Watertown campus of Mount Marty College and at South Dakota State University, and online classes from the University of South Dakota.
-She obtained a Bachelor of Arts degree with a major in political science from South Dakota State University in 2012 while serving as a U.S. representative.
+She earned a Bachelor of Arts degree with a major in political science from South Dakota State University in 2012 while serving as a U.S. representative.
 The Washington Post dubbed her Capitol Hill's "most powerful intern" for receiving college intern credits from her position as a member of Congress.

 South Dakota House of Representatives (2007–2011)

 In 2006, Noem won a seat as a Republican in the South Dakota House of Representatives, representing the 6th district, comprising parts of Beadle, Clark, Codington, Hamlin, and Kingsbury counties.
-In 2006, she won with 39% of the vote.
+In 2006, she won with 39% of the vote, and received $6330 in direct contributions to her campaign.
 In 2008, she was reelected with 41% of the vote.

 Noem served for four years, from 2007 to 2010.
 She was an assistant majority leader during her second term.
 During her tenure, Noem was the prime sponsor of 11 bills that became law, including several property tax reforms and two bills to increase gun rights in South Dakota.
 In 2009, she served as vice chair of the Agriculture Land Assessment Advisory Task Force.
 Senator Larry Rhoden chaired the task force, and later served as her lieutenant governor.
 During her tenure, she joined the Civil Air Patrol as a "state legislative member".
-She holds the rank of lieutenant colonel.